A WOMAN'S PLACE

 Facts & Statistics

 Domestic violence is a scary reality for millions of individuals every year.
+It is important to know domestic violence does not discriminate.

 Here are some facts and statistics to put the frequency of this major problem into perspective.